 It isn’t exactly a jail away from jail…

-Disgraced former IMF Chief and future wearer of a seven-digit number Dominique Strauss-Kahn has finally found ‘suitable digs’ in which to serve the remainder . . . → Read More: Strauss-Kahn Calls New Townhouse ‘A Total Babe Magnet’
+Disgraced former IMF Chief and future wearer of a seven-digit number Dominique Strauss-Kahn has finally found ‘suitable digs’ in which to serve the remainder of his house arrest while facing rape . . . → Read More: Strauss-Kahn Calls New Townhouse ‘A Total Babe Magnet’

 ONE: 21 is the loneliest number that you’ll ever do.

 Back in 1942, the University of California at Berkeley awarded a Bachelor of Science in Civil Engineering to Harold Egbert Camping.
 That wouldn’t be unusual, except that Camping seems to have no mathematical aptitude whatsoever.
 And/or he’s just a liar.

 Camping, a self-taught Bible instructor, runs Family Radio International, which broadcasts on 66 stations, but he’s become much more famous for recurrent predictions about Armageddon.
 Most recently, he claimed May 21 was the drop-dead date.
 It was not:

 The day after his prediction that the world would end on May 21, 2011 failed to materialize, Harold Camping told the San Francisco Chronicle he was “flabbergasted.”